 - 3.2.
 The cross-country ski community collectively creates an environment that inspires athletes of all ages, and the whole skiing community.
 Members of Canada's cross- country skiing community (including Nordiq Canada, Divisions, Clubs, Training Centers, and Funding Partners) actively cooperate to achieve progress on athlete performance, education, health and fitness objectives. - 3.2.1.
-Those learning to ski and/or continuing their development of all ages and capabilities are able to access the resources they need to develop and progress across Canada.

-3.2.1.1.
-Athletes are able to access quality coaching.

-- 3.2.2.
-The retention of athletes from Juvenile through U23, as measured by race license holders, improves to 30% by 2026. - 3.2.2.1.
-Athletes have the ability to compete as an elite skier while continuing their post-secondary education. - 3.2.2.2.
-Athletes have a variety of options available that facilitate their development as high-performance skiers. - 3.2.3.
-Coaches, technicians and officials have the ability to access training and develop their skills and trade at all levels across Canada. - 3.2.3.1.
-Coach, technician and officials numbers for both genders increase at all levels by 25% across the country by 2026. - 3.2.4.
+People across Canada of all ages and capabilities who are learning to ski and/or continuing their development are able to access the resources they need to develop and progress. - 3.2.2.
+The retention of athletes from Juvenile through U23, as measured by race license holders, improves to 30% by 2026. - 3.2.3 Athletes have a variety of training, education and competition options available that facilitate their development as high-performance skiers. - 3.2.4.
+Athletes are able to easily access their appropriate level and variety of competition within Canada, North America and abroad. - 3.2.5.
+Coaches, technicians and officials of all levels across Canada have the ability to access training and develop their skills and trade. - 3.2.5.1.
+The number of coaches, technicians and officials of both genders and in all levels by 25% across the country by 2026. - 3.2.6.
 Clubs continue to thrive, realize the benefits/value of associating with Nordiq Canada, and feel connected to the overall goals of the skiing community.

-- 3.2.5.
-Clubs, Regions and Divisions, in collaboration with Nordiq Canada, help to increase the depth and variety of both domestic competitions and overall program innovation. - 3.2.5.1.
-Athletes are able to easily access their appropriate level and variety of competition within Canada, North America and abroad.
+- 3.2.7.
+Clubs, Regions and Divisions, in collaboration with Nordiq Canada, help to increase the depth and variety of both domestic competitions and overall program innovation. - 3.2.8 Nordiq Canada, in collaboration with Divisions, clubs and partners, actively promotes and encourages adoption of environmentally sustainable practices within the cross-country skiing community.